fletcher86/simple-rest-service/README.md

 # simple-rest-service

-This is a simple rest service running in a spring boot deployed in a docker container
+This is a simple rest service running in spring boot deployed in a docker container

 Clone the repo: